2013 Challenge Cup final

 The 2013 Challenge Cup Final was the 112th cup-deciding game of the rugby league 2013 Challenge Cup Season.
 It was held at Wembley Stadium in London on 24 August 2013, kick off 15:00.
-The final was contested by Hull F.C. and Wigan Warriors.
+The final was contested by Hull F.C. and the Wigan Warriors.
 The game saw Wigan Warriors beat Hull F.C. by 16 points to nill.

 Background

 The 2013 Challenge Cup Final marks Wigan Warriors's fifth final of the Super League era and Hull F.C.'s third.
 In addition it is the third time the two sides had met in the competition, with Wigan Warriors winning in both previous meetings during the 1958–59 Challenge Cup Final and 1984–85 Challenge Cup Final.
 Wigan had previously won a record 18 challenge cup finals compared to Hull's four.

 Route to the final

 Hull F.C.

 As a 2012 Super League team, Hull F.C. entered in at the fourth round.
 They drew eventual Championship 1 champions North Wales Crusaders thrashing them by 62 points to 6.
 The fifth round saw Hull face Super League side Wakefield Trinity, beating them comfortably 24 points to 6.
 The quarter finals saw them face Catalans Dragons winning 24–13.
 The semi-finals saw Hull F.C. draw eventual Super League runners-up Warrington Wolves, winning by a tight margin of 16–12.